Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

 <img src ="images/fig16.JPG" width =200>

 As shown in Fig 11, for capillary pores having similar area, the perimeter increases with angularity [5].
-In other words, pores having similar perimeter but less angularity have larger areas.
+In other words, pores having similar perimeter, but less angularity have larger areas.

 <img src ="images/fig14.JPG" width =400>

     Figure 11: comparing round vs angular shapes

 Accordingly, it is required to calculate area and perimeter of capillary pores in each figure.
-Based on trial and error attempts, the threshold interval for calculating area of pores is found to be 0 < threshold < 1, while to estimate perimeter, the interval is modified to 1 < threshold < 30.
+Based on trial-and-error attempts, the threshold interval for calculating area of pores is found to be 0 < threshold < 1, while to estimate perimeter, the interval is modified to 1 < threshold < 30.
 Also, including higher threshold limits (i.e. 30 < threshold < 60) would incorporate hydrates having relatively darker luminance, e.g. periclase or brucite, which may result in overestimation of porosity.
 Fig 12 shows estimation of total area as well as total perimeter, as a function of luminance interval, used to estimate angularity of each image.

 <img src ="images/fig15.JPG" width =900>